Chiba father gets 16-year sentence for fatal abuse of daughter | The Japan Times

 However, a local education board was found to have given the father a copy of Mia’s questionnaire.

-After her protective custody ended, with a welfare center approving her return to her parents, no visits were paid to her home by officials of either the center or the school to check on her.
+After her protective custody ended, with a welfare center approving her return to her parents, no visits were paid to her home by officials of either the center or the school to check on her welfare.